Councilman pushes for city workers to get COVID-19 vaccine

 “If something like this got forced they’ve already told us that they would retire which would definitely put a strain on our system.
 We have other members who may not be at a point where they could retire but they are adamant that they will not get vaccinated,” said IAFF Local Union 244 Vice President, Matthew Watkins.

 Watkins says those employees who do not have the years to retire would look for jobs elsewhere where a covid vaccine is not a requirement.
-City workers were given a notice to prepare for a vaccine mandate after president Biden’s announcement for companies with more than 100 workers, but was put on hold after the supreme court overturned it.
+City workers were given the notice to prepare for a vaccine mandate after president Biden’s announcement for companies with more than 100 workers but were put on hold after the supreme court overturned it.

 KRQE news 13 asked Mayor Tim Keller’s office on Tuesday if he would sign or veto Benton’s legislation if it hit his desk.
 They would not say until the resolution is voted on by the full council.
 The resolution was passed by the public safety committee without recommendation on a four to one vote.
 It now heads to the full city council.